Reading Blue Mountain and Northern Railroad: Passenger excursions

 The RBMN also operates passenger excursions out of the Reading Outer Station located outside of Reading in Muhlenberg Township, with Rail Diesel Car trains running from Reading Outer Station to Jim Thorpe with an intermediate stop in Port Clinton.
 The train runs from Reading and Port Clinton to Jim Thorpe in the morning, allowing passengers time to explore Jim Thorpe.
 The return trip leaves Jim Thorpe in the late afternoon and returns to Port Clinton and Reading in the evening.
 This excursion operates on select weekends and holidays from May to November.

+On May 27, 2023, the RBMN inaugurated excursion service from their new Wilkes-Barre/Scranton Regional Railroad Station in Pittston to Jim Thorpe.
+Service from this station mirrors that of Reading Outer Station, with trains leaving Pittston in the morning, arriving to Jim Thorpe around noon, and then returning to Pittston in the evening.

+The Iron Horse Rambles are several excursions occurring throughout the summer that are pulled by steam locomotive № 2102.
+A spiritual successor to the Reading Company excursions of the same name, trips have run between Reading Outer Station and Jim Thorpe, as well as up the Lehigh Division from Nesquehoning to either Tunkahannock or Pittston.
+These trains are often in excess of 16 cars, and are popular with tourists and railfans alike.
+The Rambles offer a unique experience in America: a steam locomotive working unassisted to pull a full length passenger train over a great distance.